Rock-The-CasBAH/AG-AISOFTDEV/WARP.md

 # WARP.md

-This file provides guidance to WARP (warp.dev) when working with code in this repository.
+This file provides guidance to AI assistants (WARP, Gemini, etc.) when working with code in this repository.

 ## Repository Overview